It is possible to use PMM for monitoring Amazon RDS (just like any remote MySQL instance).

 to monitor Amazon RDS instances or any remote MySQL instance.

-You can use CloudWatch as the data source in Grafana to monitor OS metrics for Amazon RDS instances.
-PMM provides the Amazon RDS OS Metrics dashboard for this.
+You can use Amazon Cloudwatch as the data source in Grafana to monitor OS metrics for Amazon RDS instances.
+PMM provides the Amazon RDS / Aurora MySQL Metrics dashboard for this.

-To set up OS metrics monitoring for Amazon RDS in PMM via CloudWatch:
+To set up OS metrics monitoring for Amazon RDS in PMM via Amazon Cloudwatch:

 Create an IAM user on the AWS panel for accessing CloudWatch data,